-Obama taps health-welfare agency to lead federal effort in Flint
+Obama taps health-welfare agency to lead Flint effort

 The Obama administration has tapped the U.S. Department of Health and Human Services to help lead the federal coordination of emergency recovery efforts for Flint’s contaminated water, the agency said Tuesday.